Abhikumar86/my-publications/docs/02-siwalik-ecology.md

     -   What is the geographical distribution of the evidence?
     -   What is the temporal distribution of the evidence?
     -   Which domains of ecology are frequently studied?
-    -   What taxonomic groups of plants have been studied?\
     -   What are the knowledge gaps that need to be addressed?

 ## Methodology